 Trowbridge Village is a vibrant, new mixed-use urban village near the Michigan State University campus, offering dynamic new places to live, shop and dine.
 This project consists of a nearly 47,000 square foot existing retail center which has undergone extensive renovations, as well as a new 4-story mixed-use building offering 1st floor retail totaling approximately 13,000 square feet and 3 floors of luxury apartments.
-Immediately available space includes 1,025 square feet at 970 Trowbridge and 2,177 square feet at 930 Trowbridge.
-Up to 4,354 square feet of end-cap new build-to-suit space is available at 1030 Trowbridge.
+Immediately available for-lease opportunities include 2,177 square feet at 930 Trowbridge and 2,598 square feet of end-cap new build-to-suit space (complete with outdoor heated seating) at 1030 Trowbridge.

 JOIN FRESH THYME FARMERS MARKET by calling (517) 703-2103 to reserve your space TODAY!

 The project was fully completed in mid-2015.
 Trowbridge Village is a multi-building, mixed-use project created to address the needs and desires of the emerging class of young professionals, students who do not want to live in dorms or residence halls, and provides enhanced healthy food choices for all residents of East Lansing.
 The extensively remodeled 1-story commercial strip building hosts Fresh Thyme Farmers Market grocery store which is flanked by remodeled retail shops, cafes and restaurants.
 Immediately available commercial retail space is comprised of 1,025 square feet which is ideal for service retail or destination office such as an insurance office.
 Also available is 2,177 square feet of former restaurant space.
 The 4-story new building touts prime 1st floor retail with up to 4,354 square feet of end-cap space ideal for a restaurant as it comes complete with large, heated outdoor seating area in a covered corridor.